-2. Consider smaller homes.
+2. Consider a smaller home...

+These can often be more affordable than house and land and be a great low maintenance option.
 If you are highly set on house and land, then consider a smaller block of land with a smaller home.

-3. Consider buying an investment home.
+3. Consider an investment property...

 If you really don't want to downsize or re-locate then why not considering your first home as an investment property?

 This may allow you to purchase something affordable in a different location and allow you to still get into the property market.
 Over time, with the growth in value in your property and additional savings, you might be able to eventually buy your dream home.

 You would however need to consider the risk of investing so make sure to get advice from a qualified expert first.

 If you really cannot downsize, invest or re-locate then you could wait until you can afford to buy your ideal home.
 However, keep in mind that property prices will likely increase over time.

 This could make it less affordable to own in the future and you may need a higher deposit.
 The bottom line is that you will need to determine what is more important... is it owning a home or waiting for the perfect home to appear...

 Remember, your first home doesn't need to be your dream home.
 Try to think of ways that you can adapt to your first home and make it work for you.